andrey-kuprianov/systems-made-simple/_posts/2024-06-30-solarkraft-monitor-verification.md

 _Solarkraft has been developed in collaboration by [Igor Konnov][], [Jure Kukovec][], [Andrey Kuprianov][] and [Thomas Pani][]._

 _This is the fifth and last in a series of blog posts introducing [Solarkraft][], a TLA+-based runtime monitoring solution for [Soroban smart contracts][Soroban].
 The first post,_ ["A New Hope – Why Smart Contract Bugs Matter and How Runtime Monitoring Saves the Day"][part1] _gives an overview of smart contracts, explains how traditional security fails to address major challenges in securing crypto assets, and introduces runtime monitoring as a solution.
 The second post,_ ["Guardians of the Blockchain: Small and Modular Runtime Monitors in TLA+ for Soroban Smart Contracts"][part2] _introduces the language of Solarkraft monitors.
 The third post,_ ["How to Run Solarkraft"][part3] _gives an overview of the various features of Solarkraft, and explains how to use each one, step-by-step.
+The forth post, _ ["The Force Awakens: Hybrid Blockchain Runtime Monitors"][part4] _explores the distinctions between direct and reverse blockchain monitors._

-While the previous posts explain the current state of the project, in this one we take one step further, and explore the direction in which we plan to evolve blockchain runtime monitoring with Solarkraft.
-Throughout the post we are using the same [`timelock` contract][timelock] from `soroban-examples` that was used in [part 2][part2]; please explore at least this part first to acquire the necessary context.
+In this post we first formally define what are hybrid blockchain runtime monitors (from the formal methods point of view), as then proceed to explore the far-reaching avenues of how to go from _offline monitoring_, as done now in Solarkraft, to truly _online monitoring_ on the live blockchain.

 ## Verifying Blockchain Monitors